Right now, while you are sitting there

 involving an injury such as a sprain, fall, auto collision or other mishap.

 Proper spinal care essential for healthy spinal discs.

 The best way to slow this deterioration is to maintain healthy function of your spinal joints.
 That involves

 not only avoiding injury, but taking action to keep your discs healthy as well.

-withstand pressure, but also allow very diverse movement.
+and ability to withstand pressure, but also allow very diverse movement.
 The key to that versatile maneuverability is the

 ball-bearing-like center of the disc, called the nucleus.
 In a healthy disc, this nucleus acts like a bearing upon which the

 The disc is made of several components